teancom/codex/aws.md

 ```

 All that remains is filling in our networking details, so lets go consult our [Network Plan](https://github.com/starkandwayne/codex/blob/master/network.md).
-We will place the BOSH director in the staging site's infrastructure network, in the first AZ we have defined (subnet name `staging-infra-0`, CIDR `10.4.32.0/24`).
+We will place the BOSH Director in the staging site's infrastructure network, in the first AZ we have defined (subnet name `staging-infra-0`, CIDR `10.4.32.0/24`).
 To do that, we'll need to update `networking.yml`:

 ```
 $ cat > networking.yml <<EOF